OliviaKali/rocknRate/README.md

 ### Database/ MySQL

 Database used to allow users to leave comments and rating about their favorite artists on the searched artist page.
 The user is prompted to fill out their name, rating, and comment/blog entry.
 The table has another column with the artist name that is populated with artist name from the html page, which gets it from the spotify search after the user searches for that artist.
-This allows the comments to be displayed on the same page as the artist instead of having the all the comments displayed on one artist page.
+This allows the comments to be displayed on the same page as that specific artist instead of having the all the comments displayed on a separate page.

 	```
 	var routeName = $(".title").attr("value")